szcarr/IPdisplayscreen/README.md

 If screen does not display ip.
 Try running ipdisplay.sh again.

-If it still does not work read howtouse.txt
+If it still does not work.
+Read howtouse.txt